Shawnee State University: International programs

 International students studying at Shawnee State represent 1% of the student population.

-The university offers an "English as a Second Language Program" on campus for International Students.

-Student demographics
+Student life

 Full-time-students are 90%, out-of-state students are 12%, female students are 54%, African American students are 5%, resident aliens are 1%, students living on campus are 26%, students in fraternities or sororities are 2%, and the average age for all students is 22 years.

 Two students serve on the Shawnee State University Board of Trustees, the university's highest governing body.
 The students serve two-year terms.
 They are appointed by the Governor's Office of Appointments in the state of Ohio.